-8.89 A Panel of Examiners is established for each individual examination of an MPhil, PhD, MD(Res), DrPS, DClinPsy and DClinDent.
+- 8.95 A Panel of Examiners is established for each individual examination of an MPhil, PhD, MD(Res), DrPS, DPsych and DClinDent. - 8.96 The Panel of Examiners normally comprises two examiners appointed by Senate or its delegated authority: - one internal examiner from the academic staff of Queen Mary University of London who has not been involved in the candidate's work and has not been a member of the candidate's progression panel(s); and - one external examiner. - 8.97 Where the criteria above for an internal examiner cannot be met or a school/institute considers it to be academically desirable two external examiners may be appointed. - 8.98 In some cases, an independent chair may be appointed to the Panel of Examiners.
+The independent chair must be a senior member of academic staff (Senior Lecturer, Reader or Professor) with experience of examining at least one UK PhD (or equivalent for other awards) not from the same school or institute as the candidate.
+In such cases, the responsibility of the chair is to manage the process and ensure adherence to the regulations.
+The chair does not contribute to the decision regarding whether or not the standards for award have been met.

-- 8.90 The Panel of Examiners normally comprises two examiners appointed by Senate or its delegated authority: - one internal examiner who is normally a member of another College of the University of London; - one external examiner who is external to the University of London. - 8.91 Exceptionally, where the criteria for an internal examiner cannot be met a second external examiner may be appointed.
-Where, in exceptional circumstances, a second external examiner cannot be identified or appointed, a member of staff from QMUL may be appointed as the internal examiner. - 8.92 In some cases, an independent chair may be appointed to the Panel of Examiners.
-In such cases, the responsibility of the Chair is to manage the process and ensure adherence to regulations but not to contribute to the decision regarding whether or not the standards for award have been met. - 8.93 The supervisor may be in attendance at the examination but must absent themselves when the decision regarding the outcome of the examination is to be made.
+8.99 The candidate may invite their supervisor to attend the examination but the supervisor may not participate in the examination and must absent themselves when the decision regarding the outcome of the examination is to be made.
 If the candidate does not wish the supervisor to be present, he/she should make this clear at the time of examination entry.